csc302-spring-2021/proj-DaTeam/docs/phase2/product.md

 ## Next Phase

-- **TODO:** Triage: What will you build for phase 3, the final demo?
+> Triage: What will you build for phase 3, the final demo?

+- Patients management
+- Filtering and searching for forms and responses
+- Delete forms and responses
+- Share URL for form response